 - the tunnel in Parc de Montjuïc – The La Fuixarda tunnel has been completely taken over by climbers, so much so that the road was closed to traffic some time ago and the tunnel walls are now covered with climbing holds as well as graffiti.
 It’s well-lit so you can climb into the night and in the rain, but it’s rather polished.

-- In 2010 the wall at La Fuixarda, Montjuïc (not the tunnel) was closed due to a rock fall.
-All the climbing holds have been removed and the natural rock covered with wire netting, so it’s now impossible to climb.
+- In 2010 the rock wall at La Fuixarda, Montjuïc (not the tunnel) was closed due to a rock fall.
+All the climbing holds have been removed and the natural rock covered with wire netting, so it’s now impossible to climb there.
 The tunnel remains open for climbing.

 Indoor Climbing Walls

 Barcelona has a growing number of indoor walls (it rains here some times too!).

 Climbat are building new climbing walls all the time, below are a few of the central ones in Barcelona.
 They also have walls in other cities in Spain.

 C/ Camí de la Foixarda, 14-18, 08038 Barcelona

 Barcelona Guided Climbing

 barcelonaclimb.com is a guided climbing company who cater for the international crowd visiting or living in Catalonia.
 Whether you are a complete beginner or an experienced climber, barcelonaclimb.com can cater for your needs.
 The company is run by Toti Vales and Araceli Segarra who are both professional climbers.